jona799t/python-hotbit/README.md

 A Python package for the cryptocurrency exchange Hotbit that doesn't require an API Key, making it available to everyone.

 # Discord
-Join click [here](https://discord.gg/FAK6yVQFE3) to join our Discord
+Join click [here](https://discord.gg/FAK6yVQFE3) to join our Discord.

 # Documentation
 This package is still at the development stage which is why not all endpoints are covered.